Boris Johnson's decision to rewrite Brexit rules clears first hurdle - ExBulletin

 If approved, the legislation would remove checks on goods entering Northern Ireland from the rest of the UK, removing parts of a trade treaty Johnson signed before Britain left the EU in 2020.

-Johnson’s opponents say the move is illegal and moving forward will seriously damage Britain’s international reputation.
+Johnsons’ opponents say the move is illegal and to continue would seriously damage Britain’s international reputation.

 The EU has threatened to retaliate against the UK if it goes ahead with its plan to rewrite the rules of the post-Brexit deal, raising the specter of a trade war between the two main economic partners .